jw2249a/2017-bayes-audit/2017-code/README.md

 During an audit, data may be augmented or improved somehow.
 We use a file naming scheme that doesn't overwrite older data.

+We support the principles of "**transparency**" and "**repoducibility**": the information relied upon by the audit, and the information produced by the audit, should be identifiable, readable by the public, and usable to confirm the audit computations.
+To support this principle, information is never changed in-place;
+the older version is kept, but a newer version is added.

 This is done by interpreting part of the filename as a "version label".
 When looking for a file, there may be